 Trees grown in regions with temperatures above their hardiness can have yellow foliage.

 Insects feast on the fruits as well and turn the leaves yellow.

 Fix The Foliage: How To Get Rid Of The Yellow Leaves?

 It is necessary to ensure deep but infrequent watering and proper drainage for citrus.

 Water the tree once a week if young and once a month if fully mature.

 Redirect sprinklers away from the tree if it stands in the garden.

 Use a drip line for soaking the tree.

-In the case of root rot, repot the plant in a container draining quickly and containing dry soil.
+In the case of roots rotting, repot the plant in a container draining quickly and containing dry soil.